broadinstitute/carrot/UserGuide.md

 ## Notes

 <a name="footnote1"/> [1]:
-Image: © Disney’s The New Adventures of Winnie the Pooh S1E1 - “Pooh Oughta Be In Pictures”
+Image: © The Disney Corporation.
+The New Adventures of Winnie the Pooh S1E1 - “Pooh Oughta Be In Pictures”